 The Corporation's objective is to create joint ventures or corporate structures related to the opportunities it generates, which results in the Corporation carrying minority and non-operating project or equity interests and/or royalty interests.
 In certain circumstances the Corporation must rely on the decisions and expertise regarding operational matters for properties, equity interests and other assets including: whether, when and how to commence permitting; feasibility analysis; facility design and operation, processing, plant and equipment matters; and the temporary or permanent suspension of operations.
-In some of these instances, it may difficult or impossible for the Corporation to ensure that the properties and assets are operated in its best interest.
-To mitigate this risk, the Corporation participates in cost-sharing with exploration partners.
+In some of these instances, it may difficult or impossible for the Corporation participates in cost-sharing with exploration partners.
 As well, there is continuous evaluation of economic potential of each property at every stage of its life cycle.
 The Corporation will undertake ongoing monitoring and relationship building with appropriate government officials in order to have input into possible regulatory changes and to better plan for what these changes might mean financially and operationally to the Corporation.